 We’ll go ahead and see that template.
 So then it’ll show up here on the 17th, if you need to change this in the future, like say you started the work on the first, you’re invoicing them today and you want the next invoice to go out on the first.
 You can either wait to set up this invoice or you can come back in and edit this recurring invoice and change it to the first.

 If you need to edit any of these recurring transactions you would do so from the car.
-Recurring transactions.
+Recurring transaction.
 That’ll bring up this screen and then you can just edit anything you need.
 You can pause some, say a client’s like holding off on something or they need to, put the project on hold for a little bit.

 You can do that.
-You can duplicate from here, which is really helpful.
+You can duplicate it from here, which is really helpful.
 And this is what I’ve used in the past.
 You can also skip the next one.

 You can delete it here or you can use it.
 And this will create a new invoice from this that you can send right now, which is.